 How to Avoid Weight Gain for Menopausal Women

-Dr. Berry stated: “What our research shows is, that even in an aged-matched group, if you are post-menopausal, you have an unfavourable increase in blood sugar after consuming a carbohydrate-rich meal.
+Dr Berry stated: “What our research shows is, that even in an aged-matched group, if you are post-menopausal, you have an unfavourable increase in blood sugar after consuming a carbohydrate-rich meal.
 It’s an effect due to menopause and the lower levels of the hormone oestrogen it causes.
+Therefore, women may wish to be more mindful about the type of carbohydrates they are consuming.
+This could mean moving away from highly-refined carbohydrates and processed foods that contain them – so thinking carefully about bakery, some confectionery goods, and some staples such as bread, pasta and rice.”

-Not all Carbohydrates are Created Equally!
+Not all carbohydrates are created equally!

 Carbohydrates are made up of three components; fibre, starch and sugar.
 But you are probably already aware that not all carbohydrates are created equally.
 For example, fibre and starch are both “complex carbs”, whereas sugar is a “simple carb”.
 And there’s a big difference between them!
 There’s more information about this topic on the Healthline website.